 Accidents involving trucks are a serious traffic safety problem due to basic physics.
-A fully loaded tractor trailer truck can weigh in excess of 80,000 pounds, while the average passenger vehicle weighs about 4,000 pounds.
+A fully-loaded tractor trailer can weigh over 80,000 pounds, while the average passenger vehicle weighs just 4,000 pounds.
 In a crash, the huge weight difference between the vehicles dramatically increases the potential for injury.

-Moreover, due to the height difference of the vehicles, occupants of the car can become trapped underneath the truck in an accident, resulting in catastrophic injuries.
+Because of the height difference between the vehicles, occupants of the car can become trapped underneath the truck in an accident, resulting in catastrophic injuries.

 Tractor trailers, 18 wheelers, semi trucks and other large commercial vehicles require a much greater stopping distance than cars.
 The heavier the truck, the greater the distance needed to stop.
-A passenger vehicle traveling at 55 mph can stop in about 130 to 140 feet.
+If you are traveling at 55 mph in a car, you can stop in about 130 to 140 feet.
 A large truck traveling at the same speed can take up to 400 feet to stop.
 Trucks also can be susceptible to rollover or jackknife incidents.

 Truck accidents can be caused by a number of factors including:

 - excessive, unsecured or unbalanced cargo loads;

 - improper truck or trailer maintenance; and